macs3-project/MACS/README.md

     - end position of peak
     - length of peak region
     - absolute peak summit position
-    - pileup height at peak summit, -log10(pvalue) for the peak summit (e.g. pvalue =1e-10, then this value should be 10)
+    - pileup height at peak summit
+    - -log10(pvalue) for the peak summit (e.g. pvalue =1e-10, then this value should be 10)
-    - fold enrichment for this peak summit against random Poisson distribution with local lambda, -log10(qvalue) at peak summit
+    - fold enrichment for this peak summit against random Poisson distribution with local lambda,
+    - -log10(qvalue) at peak summit

    Coordinates in XLS is 1-based which is different with BED format.
+When `--broad` is enabled for broad peak calling, the pileup, pvalue, qvalue, and fold change in the XLS file will be the mean value across the entire peak region, since peak summit won't be called in broad peak calling mode.

 2. `NAME_peaks.narrowPeak` is BED6+4 format file which contains the
    peak locations together with peak summit, pvalue and qvalue.
 You